 This means your message must travel through several different servers before it reaches its destination since there are no security measures in place to prevent someone from accessing that information.

-Xeams offers a solution to this privacy problem with End-to-End Encryption
+Xeams offers a solution to this privacy problem with End-to-End Encryption for outbound emails.

-End-to-End Encryption allows users to password protect their emails, only allowing the intended recipient to open the email.
+End-to-End Encryption allows users to password-protect their emails, only allowing the intended recipient to open the email.

 Why Should You Encrypt Emails?